The Alignment Archive

 Follow incentives.
 Someone often gains money, authority, influence, compliance, political advantage, narrative control, or market protection from the dependency remaining unresolved.

-Look for the alternative route: new suppliers, owned media, local resilience, different platforms, cash reserves, energy independence, skill depth, parallel systems, or clean spiritual authority.
+Then look for the alternative route: new suppliers, owned media, local resilience, different platforms, cash reserves, energy independence, skill depth, parallel systems, or clean spiritual authority.

 The point is not fear.
 The point is route control.